Visa requirements for Cambodian citizens

 Visa requirements for Cambodian citizens are administrative entry restrictions imposed on citizens of Cambodia by the authorities of other states.

-As of 28 September 2019, Cambodian citizens had visa-free or visa on arrival access to 53 countries and territories, ranking the Cambodian passport 88th in terms of travel freedom (tied with the passports of Equatorial Guinea and Turkmenistan) according to the Henley & Partners Passport Index.
+As of 2025, Cambodian citizens had visa-free or visa on arrival access to 50 countries and territories, ranking the Cambodian passport 88th in the world according to the Henley Passport Index.

 Cambodia is also a part of ASEAN and has visa-free access to these countries and vice versa.